-In 2018, the Wisconsin Economic Development Corporation published a study with the primary purpose of reporting on the current state of Wisconsin's pulp, paper, and converting industries.
-In 2018, Wisconsin's pulp, paper, and converting industries generated \$18.16 billion in economic output and employed 30,262 workers.
+In 2018, the Wisconsin Economic Development Corporation published a study with the primary purpose of reporting on the current state of Wisconsin's pulp, paper, and converting industries generated \$18.16 billion in economic output and employed 30,262 workers.
 Overall, the paper industry is the fifth-largest manufacturing sector in Wisconsin.
 Twenty-four paper companies operated mills at 34 locations in Wisconsin as of the writing of the 2018 report.
 In addition, at least 204 conversion facilities operate in the state.